Opinion | Mueller and Cohen and Bush, oh my! A look at Trump’s worst week ever

 For starters, the days-long and very public mourning of the late President George H.W.
 Bush often felt like one long subtweet of the current president.
 As speech after speech praised Bush’s patriotism, his sense of familial duty and his enduring integrity, it was practically impossible not to draw a parallel with Trump: a draft-dodger, cheating husband and abusive boss.

-Then there was the sentencing memo for former National Security Advisor Michael Flynn that showed Flynn has been telling investigators much more than anyone expected.
+Then there was the sentencing memo for Michael Flynn that showed the former national security adviser has been telling investigators much more than anyone expected.
 This came on the heels of last week’s revelation that Cohen had been in contact with Kremlin officials during the 2016 presidential campaign, asking for favors from Putin to build a Trump Tower in Moscow even after Trump had already secured the Republican nomination.

 Meanwhile an emoluments lawsuit accusing the president of violating the anti-corruption clauses of the Constitution has been steadily working its way through the court system.
 This week, a judge gave the order for discovery in the case, meaning the White House can soon expect subpoenas ordering the Trump Organization to turn over all manner of documents, including tax returns.

-Note: CORRECTION (Dec.
-9, 2018, 1:40 p.m.
-ET): An earlier version of this article misspelled the name of the Saudi journalist who was killed.
-He is Jamal Khashoggi, not Kashoggi.